-Counselor.
-She holds a Doctorate of Family and Youth Studies, specializing in Management of Programs from Nova Southeastern University and a Master's Degree in Counseling from Indiana University.
-Her undergraduate work includes a Bachelor's Degree in Elementary Education and an Associate's Degree in Early Childhood Education also from IU.
+Dr. Justice is a Licensed Mental Health Counselor and an Indiana Licensed School Counselor.
+She holds a Doctorate of Family and Youth Studies, specializing in Management of Programs from Nova Southeastern University, Miami, Florida.
+She has three degrees from Indiana University, including a Master's Degree in Counseling, a Bachelor's Degree in Elementary Education, and an Associate's Degree in Early Childhood Education.